 1. Customer Service Representative

-If you don’t mind talking on the phone – and you know how to speak at least two languages – you could work full- or part-time as a customer service agent.
+If you don’t mind talking on the phone – and you’re bilingual – you could work full- or part-time as a customer service agent.
 Other names for these jobs include CSR (customer service representative) or call center agent.
 These are really quite easy for entry-level employees or anyone wanting a job that doesn’t require lots of experience.

 It depends on the company.
 All of them require you to answer the phone, but what you do after that can vary from job to job.